 Health Insurance Trends 2026

-• AI in underwriting and claims: AI automates risk assessment and claim processing, making approvals faster, more accurate, and cost-efficient.
+AI in Underwriting and Claims AI automates risk assessment and claim processing, making approvals faster, more accurate, and cost-efficient.
+This is no longer an emerging experiment.
+90% of insurers are actively evaluating generative AI, and 55% have moved into early or full-scale deployment.

-• Predictive risk scoring: Advanced analytics predict future health risks, allowing insurers to adjust policies and prevent costly claims.
+Predictive Risk Scoring: Advanced analytics predict future health risks, allowing insurers to adjust policies and prevent costly claims before they occur.

-• Blockchain in insurance: Blockchain ensures secure, transparent, and tamper-proof records for faster and fraud-resistant claim processing.
+Blockchain in Insurance Blockchain ensures secure, transparent, and tamper-proof records for faster and fraud-resistant claim processing.
+The business case is clear: insurance fraud inflates global claims outlays by more than $40 billion each year, and 5–10% of all submissions contain a fraudulent element.

 Expert Insight On Health Insurance in a Post-Pandemic Economy